MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Austria/how-to-print-vendor-payments-list-reports.md

 ---
-    title: How to Print Vendor Payments List Reports
+    title: How to Print the Vendor Payments List Reports
     description: The **Vendor Payments List** report provides a list of payments for each vendor.
 The report can sort payments chronologically or grouped by vendor.

     documentationcenter: ''